younginnovations/problem-statements/log-processor/readme.md

 ### What you need to do

-* If you haven’t already, take a [git class in codeschool](https://www.codeschool.com/courses/try-git).
+* If you haven’t used git before, take a [git class in codeschool](https://www.codeschool.com/courses/try-git).
-* Once complete, create a private repo called “yipl-log-processor” in [bitbucket](https://bitbucket.org)
+* Once complete, create a private repo called “yipl-se-log-processor” in [bitbucket](https://bitbucket.org)
 * Solve the problem detailed below
 * Push your code to the repo (make sure that you have multiple commits with proper messages)
 * Invite applications-bitbucket@yipl.com.np to that particular private repo